Mar 8, 2018|

 Cerro Catedral Ski Resort – San Carlos de Bariloche, Argentina

 Cerro Catedral Ski Resort prides itself as the largest and most developed ski resort in South America.
-At 1,200 hectares, Cerro Catedral has the largest lift-accessed ski terrain on the continent.
+Located in San Carlos de Bariloche, Cerro Catedral has the largest lift-accessed ski terrain on the continent.
 Best suited for intermediate and advanced riders, this mega ski resort has 1,150 meters of vertical drop and 120 km of slopes.
 There is an abundance of hotels and hostels for visitors to stay, as well as ski schools for all ages, levels, and styles.
-At night, explore the quaint town which has a little bit of everything: bars, cybercafes, snacks, pubs, traditional and international restaurants.
-Interested in Bariloche ski packages?
-Check out our Highlights of Argentina Tour.
+At night, explore Bariloche which has a little bit of everything: bars, cybercafes, snacks, pubs, traditional and international restaurants.
 Make sure to plan ahead if you would like to stay here because Cerro Catedral is an extremely popular ski resort in Argentina!